 6.7.
 Information on the number and general theme of incidents reported to the above contacts will be recorded anonymously.
 This information will be reported annually to the Director of HR&OD who can then include this aggregate data in HR updates to Executive Board and Council.
-In cases where there are multiple concerns raised regarding a specific individual, these will be raised with the Director of HR&OD who will then take appropriate follow up action, which may involve speaking to the individual's line manager, for example.
+In cases where there are multiple concerns

-6.8.
-Whistleblowing incidents, which may encompass information provided in 6.7 above, is reported to the Risk Audit and Efficiency Committee annually.
+- 6.8.
+Whistleblowing incidents, which may encompass information provided in 6.7 above, is reported to the Risk Audit and Efficiency Committee annually. - 6.9.

-6.9.
 This monitoring will ensure anonymity is maintained and will provide the university with an essential understanding of prevalence of incidents as well as any common or recurring themes.
 This information is integral in enabling the university to better support its employees and further develop an inclusive and respectful workplace culture and environment.